lobs-core Β· Standalone Agent Runtime

 Model chooser selects the right tier

 Based on task complexity, agent type, and cost budget.
-Circuit breaker kicks in if a model fails β€” automatic fallback up the tier chain.
+If a model fails, the circuit breaker triggers an automatic fallback up the tier chain.

 05